mahdimalekii/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+layout: default
+title: "Home"
 ---
+# Welcome to My Website
+Hello!
+I’m Mahdi Maleki, and this is my personal website.